Permutation-Invariant Spectral Learning via Dyson Diffusion: Related Work

 \section{Related Work}

-The spectrum carries key features of graphs, and as such has been considered before, however, only as either auxiliary features for data augmentation \citep{vignacDiGressDiscreteDenoising2022}, or in a way which makes any remaining $\Theta(n^2)$ degrees of freedom inaccessible, as we outline below.
+The spectrum carries key features of graphs \citep{brouwerSpectraGraphs2012}, so that spectral methods have generally proven fruitful in graph research, exploiting information encoded in the spectrum, e.g.\ for graph comparison \citep{wilson2008study}, or in dominant eigenvectors, such as in clustering, community detection \citep{shi2000normalized,newman2013spectral}, and network embedding \citep{belkin2003laplacian}.
+For graph diffusion models, however, the spectrum has been used only as either auxiliary features for data augmentation \citep{vignacDiGressDiscreteDenoising2022}, or in a way which makes any remaining $\Theta(n^2)$ degrees of freedom inaccessible, as we outline below.

-\textbf{Data augmentation.}~\cite{vignacDiGressDiscreteDenoising2022} acknowledge the importance of spectra of graphs and add plenty of auxiliary features, among them the first $6$ eigenvalues of the Graph Laplacian as graph-level features and the first $2$ non-zero eigenvectors as vertex-level features.
-This engineering trick is indeed helpful, yet it is a trick; as we show in \Cref{tab:distances} these auxiliary features are \emph{necessary} for DiGress to provide a good model.
-This is in stark contrast to DyDM, where we build on an \emph{analytical} expression of the evolution of \emph{all} eigenvalues during diffusion of a symmetric matrix.
+\textbf{Data augmentation.}~Ref.~\cite{vignacDiGressDiscreteDenoising2022} acknowledges the importance of spectra of graphs and adds several auxiliary features, among them the first $6$ eigenvalues of the Graph Laplacian as graph-level features and the first $2$ non-zero eigenvectors as vertex-level features.
+While the ``trick'' of adding features is not principled, we show in \Cref{tab:distances} that these auxiliary features are \emph{necessary} for DiGress to provide a good model.
+These features are not needed by DyDM, which builds on an \emph{analytical} expression of the evolution of \emph{all} eigenvalues during diffusion of a symmetric matrix.